CITISEN: A Deep Learning-Based Speech Signal-Processing Mobile Application: EXPERIMENTS

-Finally, we present the CITISEN-processed speech in Fig. \ref{fig:specwav}.
-Figs. \ref{fig:specwav} (a), (b), (c), and (d) depict the spectrogram and waveform plots of the clean, noisy, enhanced, and ASC speeches, respectively.
-For each sub-figure in Fig. \ref{fig:specwav}, the left column depicts the spectrogram, while the right side depicts the associated waveform.
-In addition, in this example, the car noise was used to contaminate the clean speech to produce noisy speech.
-Additionally, a new train background noise was used as the converted noise for the enhanced speech to provide the ASC.
+Finally, we present the visualization results shown in Fig. \ref{fig:specwav}.
+Figs. \ref{fig:specwav} (a), (b), (c), and (d) depict the spectrogram and waveform plots of the clean, noisy, enhanced, and BNC speech signals, respectively.
+For each sub-figure in Fig. \ref{fig:specwav}, the left column depicts the spectrogram, and the right side depicts the associated waveform.
+Noisy speech signal (b) was produced by contaminating clean speech signal with car noise.
+Additionally, the BNC speech signal (d), which was produced by mixing the enhanced speech signal (c) with train noise, demonstrates the converted result from car noise to train noise.

-The enhanced spectrogram illustrated in Fig. \ref{fig:specwav} (c) preserves several harmonic clean speech structures when compared with those presented in Figs. \ref{fig:specwav} (a).
-In addition, when comparing the waveforms between Figs. \ref{fig:specwav} (a), (b), and (c), the enhanced waveform presented in Fig. \ref{fig:specwav} (c) depicts the small noise components.
-Both the observations demonstrate the effectiveness of the CITIZEN approach in reducing the noise from the noisy input while providing detailed speech structures.
-On the contrary, the spectra presented in Fig. \ref{fig:specwav} (d) clearly illustrate different noise patterns in comparison with those presented in Fig. \ref{fig:specwav} (b).
-The result qualitatively confirms that the CITIZEN approach is capable of effectively performing the ASC task.
+The enhanced spectrogram shown in Fig. \ref{fig:specwav} (c) preserves several harmonic clean speech structures when compared with those presented in Figs. \ref{fig:specwav} (a).
+In addition, when comparing the waveforms in Figs. \ref{fig:specwav} (a), (b), and (c), the enhanced waveform presented in Fig. \ref{fig:specwav} (c) depicts considerably smaller noise components.
+Both observations demonstrate the effectiveness of SE in reducing noise from noisy input while providing detailed speech structures.
+The spectrogram shown in Fig. \ref{fig:specwav} (d) clearly illustrates different noise patterns in comparison with those presented in Fig. \ref{fig:specwav} (b) and confirms the effectiveness of BNC.